muhammetyasinarli/workshop_converter/README.md

-# LinkConverter
+# workshop_converter
-  LinkConverter is a rest api using .Net Core and PostgreSQL with Docker support.
+  workshop_converter is a rest api using .Net Core and PostgreSQL with Docker support.
   Both the rest api and the Postgres DB runs in container.
   Added Swagger support to interact with API's resources.'